Scalingo/documentation/_posts/app/2000-01-01-filesystem.md

 ---
 title: File system and file storage
-modified_at: 2016-09-20 00:00:00
+modified_at: 2017-01-03 00:00:00
 category: app
-tags: app runtime file system
+tags: app runtime file system disk storage
 ---

 ## Introduction

 Applications often need to store files, users uploads or simply runtime temporary files for instance.
-The file system located alongside your app on the platform is temporary, it means that each time your application is restarted or redeployed, it gets a new file system, files stored previously on it won't be present anymore.
+The file system located on the disk alongside your app on the platform is temporary, it means that each time your application is restarted or redeployed, it gets a new file system, files stored previously on it won't be present anymore.